 2. Interdisciplinary education and specialized knowledge

-In years 1 and 2 students build a foundation in interdisciplinary education by completing a balanced number of courses from a diverse range of disciplines.
-In years 2 and 3 they focus on the fields they are interested in, complete comprehensive courses from a range of disciplines, and cultivate an interdisciplinary perspective that goes beyond the framework of existing fields.
+Students build a foundation in interdisciplinary education by completing a balanced number of courses from a diverse range of disciplines.
+They focus on the fields they are interested in, complete comprehensive courses from a range of disciplines, and cultivate an interdisciplinary perspective that goes beyond the framework of existing fields.
 In years 3 and 4 they develop specialized knowledge in their chosen field of study through seminars and acquire the ability to apply basic knowledge to specific challenges.

 3. Small classes

 All courses are organized into small classes so that students develop flexible and critical thinking through interactive learning, such as presentations and discussions.